SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 If the smpl subchunk is missing, and there are no ROM samples, then there are no samples, however technically this is allowed by the specification.
 However, if the smpl subchunk is missing, but the sm24 and/or sm32 subchunks are present, then an error may occur.
 The sm24 subchunk is only supported in legacy SF 2.04, Werner SF3 and SFe, and the sm32 subchunk is only supported in SFe, so if these subchunks appear with a bad ifil version, anything there is ignored.

-If only the sm24 subchunk is present, then 8-bit sample operation is enabled, and there is no error.
-However, if only the sm32 subchunk is present, then the sm32 subchunk should be renamed to sm24, enabling standard 8-bit sample operation.
-8-bit sample operation is only supported in SFe.

 If both the sm24 and sm32 subchunks are present, then these subchunks should be combined into 16-bit samples in one smpl subchunk.
 Because endianness may not be clear in this situation, you must allow the user to select the endianness of the operation.

-If there is a mismatch in the ifil version and the presence of sm24 and/or sm32 subchunks, then allow the user to select whether they want to keep these subchunks and update the ifil version to the correct value, or if they want to remove it while retaining the existing ifil value.
+If there is a mismatch in the ifil version and the presence of both sm24 and sm32 subchunks, then allow the user to select whether they want to keep these subchunks.
+If there is only one such subchunk, then allow the user to update the bank to use SFe with 8-bit samples.

 This is applicable to SF version 2.04 and later.

 ## 4.5 PHDR subchunk errors

 If a wBank value is invalid (legacy SF2.0x only), a preset was found with no zones, or a value of dwLibrary (legacy SF2.0x only), dwGenre (legacy SF2.0x only), or dwMorphology, then these values are ignored.
+For SFe, `wBank` is split into two smaller values, `byBankMSB` and `byBankLSB`.

 For legacy SF2.0x, invalid wBank values should be detected, and the user should be given the choice to select a correct value, or to update the ifil version to one that represents SFe instead.

-Because dwLibrary and dwGenre were reserved in legacy SF2.0x, the user should be given the choice to clear the values, or to update the ifil version to one that represents SFe instead.
-Any dwMorphology value should be cleared because current versions of SFe do not implement this yet.
+Any dwLibrary, dwGenre or dwMorphology value should be cleared because current versions of SFe do not implement this yet.

 This is applicable to SF version 2.00 and later.